nautes-labs/website/src/en/guide/user-guide/cluster.md

                   "http_node_port": "30080",
                   "https_node_port": "30443"
                 },
                 # Content of the kubeconfig file of the cluster.
-Replace the variable with the kubeconfig of the host cluster.
+Replace the variable with the kubeconfig of the host cluster, and ensure that the kubeconfig has escaped newline characters.
                 "kubeconfig": $kubeconfig
             }'
 ```